Emotional Abuse Cycle

 Understanding the cycle of Emotional Abuse

 Emotional Abuse cycles oftentimes follow the same pattern of escalation as physical abuse incidents.
-It is easy to understand the cycle of Narcissistic Abuse involved in proper context once one understands that people who abuse others’ emotions and hospitality tend to do so by habit whenever they themselves are experiencing emotional dysregulation.
+It is easy to understand the cycle of Narcissistic Abuse involved in proper context once one understands that people who abuse the emotions and hospitality of others tend to do so by habit whenever they themselves are experiencing emotional dysregulation.

 How do you know when an abuser is escalating and likely to socially attack or to situationally abuse a preferred scapegoat target?
 Listen for clues that their internal emotions have taken a turn for the worse.